Qovery/terraform-examples/examples/deploy-services-with-a-specific-order/README.md

 # Deploy services with a specific order

-This ready to use example show you how to deploy 3 applications with a specific order.
+This ready to use example shows you how to deploy 3 applications with a specific order.

 Backend 1 -> Backend 2 -> Backend 3

-Each backend application have their own [deployment stage](https://hub.qovery.com/docs/using-qovery/deployment/deployment-pipeline/).
+Each backend application has its own [deployment stage](https://hub.qovery.com/docs/using-qovery/deployment/deployment-pipeline/).

 ## How to use